humanmade/altis-local-server/docs/database.md

 Use `composer server db sequel` to open the database in Sequel Ace.
 This command can only be run under MacOS and requires [Sequel Ace](https://sequel-ace.com//) to be installed on your computer.

+Use `composer server db tableplus` to open the database in TablePlus.
+This command requires [TablePlus](https://tableplus.com/) to be installed on your computer.

 Use `composer server db exec -- "<command>"` to execute and output the results of an arbitrary SQL command:

 ```sh